geekdojo/geekdojo-com/dojo/collab.md

 - relevant to Geekdojo's audience,
 - create unique experiences for our audience,
-- support existing subject areas on Geekdojo,
+- support subject areas on Geekdojo,
 - and align with Geekdojo's values.

 ## Potential Collaboration Opportunities